 HTTP/1.1 200 OK Set-Cookie: user_id=123

-A cookie can have several optional attributes too, which are separated by a
+A cookie may have several attributes too, which are separated by a

-;), and appended to the end of the cookie value.
+;), and appended to the end of the header value.

-Cookies are standardised by the Internet Engineering Task Force (IETF) and explained in a RFC Document.
+A little bit of history; there is an old, deprecated way and a new standard.
+Cookies are standardised by the Internet Engineering Task Force (IETF) and explained in a Request For Comments (RFC) Document.